IBM/StorageScaleVagrant/README.md

 `https://<AWS Public IP>`) in a browser.
 The GUI is configured with a self-signed certificate.
 The login screen shows, after accepting the certificate.
 The user `admin` has the default password `admin001`.
+To be able to use the GUI early in the installation process, a user `performance` with the default password `monitor` is created.

 ![](/doc/gui/gui_login.png)